Riktastic/Axium/README.md

 - **Ubuntu setup**: For users on Ubuntu or other Debian-based systems, refer to the [Ubuntu setup Guide](/documentation/installation_ubuntu.md).
 - **Windows setup**: Windows users can find their setup instructions in the [Windows setup guide](/documentation/installation_windows.md).

 Make sure to have a PostgreSQL database and a S3 storage available.
 Both can be easily locally installed.
-We recommend [MinIO](https://min.io/) for developing the API locally
+We recommend [MinIO](https://min.io/), as the S3 storage for developing the API locally

 These guides cover cloning the repository, setting up the environment, configuring the database, and running the application.